 Parallel to the emergency aid, reconstruction was also planned

 During the course of the reconstruction new income opportunities arose: Through our Cash for Work programmes around 450 people found work again and were better able to provide for themselves and and their familes.
 Due to bottlenecks on the national market, 1700 households received cash, in order to be able to repay loans.
 They had taken out this credit, for example, for the construction of temporary shelters and for the purchase of food.
 Through the distribution of seeds and tools we helped smallholders get back on their feet again.
-Within one year the aid measures of Welthungerhilfe reached more than 142,000 people - thanks to your donations in particular.
+Within one year the aid measures of Welthungerhilfe reached more than 142,000 people – thanks particularly to your donations.

 Here is still much to do: Reconstruction and disaster risk reduction

 However, there is still much to be done: Political measures remain unclear, in many places the reconstruction has not yet begun.
-The construction of a school in the district Dhading is still in full swing.
+The construction of a school in the Dhading district is still in full swing.
 Our partner "Emergency Architects", with whom we have already cooperated very successfully in the Philippines, planned the learning-friendly but, above all, earthquake-proof buildings.

-In the future, the focus of our work in Nepal will be on food and nutrition security, the strengthening of the right to food and disaster risk reduction: We are still standing with the Nepalese, we want to strengthen people and communities in the long-term.
+In the future, the focus of our work in Nepal will be on food and nutrition security, the strengthening of the right to food and disaster risk reduction: We are still standing with the Nepalese, we want to strengthen people and communities in the long term.
 Both poverty and hunger still exist, and the danger of further earthquakes, landslides and floods remains.